 #3 – Gives you categories to file tasks under.
-The problem with most task lists is that they are long, disorganized, un-prioritized, and ultimately don’t help you do the most important thing at every given moment (a personal goal of mine).
+The problem with most task lists is that they are long, disorganized, un-prioritiezed, and ultimately don’t help you do the most important thing at every given moment (a personal goal of mine).

-So when you start working on the list of things you need to get done this week or this month, knowing your Top 5 helps you easily decide what things are most important and begin creating some sanity out of your week.
+So when you start working on the list of things you need to get done this week or this month, knowing your Top 5 helps you easily decide what things are most important and begin creating some routine out of your week.

 In my current To Do list I can easily look at the tasks and tell you which of the Top 5 it falls under and what days I need to be working on those specific tasks (after all not everything has to be done today).
 By creating routine, you establish anchors to hang your week on and are able to look and see if you’re making progress toward the goal.
 (More on this next week).